bioinformaticsdotca/IDE_2023/module4/README.md

 python signalexe.py --configfile cbw_demo_run_config.yaml --cores 4 ncov_tools
 ```

-### Coverage analysis
+## Coverage analysis

 We can now start exploring the results.
 First we will look at the depth of coverage to make sure that each viral genome was covered by enough sequencing reads to call an accurate consensus sequence.

-Open your web browser and navigate to `http://main.uhn-hpc.ca/module4/covid-19-signal/cbw_demo_run_results_dir/` where xx is the instance ID you were assigned.
+Open your web browser and navigate to `http://xx/module4/covid-19-signal/cbw_demo_run_results_dir/` where **xx** is the instance ID you were assigned.
 This directory stores the results of SIGNAL and ncov-tools.
 In the `ncov-tools-results/plots/` subdirectory you will find a file called `cbw_demo_run_results_dir_depth_by_position.pdf`.
 Open this file.

 This file contains plots of the coverage depth for each of the 35 samples we analyzed.

-Explore the results and try to understand what the coverage patterns mean.
-What does the sharp drop in coverage for sample `ERR6035561` mean?
-What about the uneven coverage in sample `ERR5508530`?
+Explore the results and try to understand what the coverage patterns mean:
+- What does the sharp drop in coverage for sample `ERR6035561` mean?
+- What about the uneven coverage in sample `ERR5508530`?